Calendar: History

-The course of the Sun and the Moon are the most salient regularly recurring natural events useful for timekeeping, and in pre-modern societies around the world lunation and the year were most commonly used as time units.
+The courses of the Sun and the Moon, as viewed from Earth, are the most salient regularly recurring natural events useful for timekeeping, and in pre-modern societies around the world lunation and the year were most commonly used as time units.
 Nevertheless, the Roman calendar contained remnants of a very ancient pre-Etruscan 10-month solar year.

 The first recorded physical calendars, dependent on the development of writing in the Ancient Near East, are the Bronze Age Egyptian and Sumerian calendars.

 During the Vedic period India developed a sophisticated timekeeping methodology and calendars for Vedic rituals.
 According to Yukio Ohashi, the Vedanga calendar in ancient India was based on astronomical studies during the Vedic Period and was not derived from other cultures.

 A large number of calendar systems in the Ancient Near East were based on the Babylonian calendar dating from the Iron Age, among them the calendar system of the Persian Empire, which in turn gave rise to the Zoroastrian calendar and the Hebrew calendar.

 A great number of Hellenic calendars were developed in Classical Greece, and during the Hellenistic period they gave rise to the ancient Roman calendar and to various Hindu calendars.

 Calendars in antiquity were lunisolar, depending on the introduction of intercalary months to align the solar and the lunar years.
-This was mostly based on observation, but there may have been early attempts to model the pattern of intercalation algorithmically, as evidenced in the fragmentary 2nd-century Coligny calendar.
+This was mostly based on observation, but there may have been early attempts to model the pattern of intercalation algorithmically, as evidenced in the fragmentary Coligny calendar (2nd century AD).

 The Roman calendar was reformed by Julius Caesar in 46 BC.
 His "Julian" calendar was no longer dependent on the observation of the new moon, but followed an algorithm of introducing a leap day every four years.
-This created a dissociation of the calendar month from lunation.
+This dissociated the calendar month from lunation.
 The Gregorian calendar, introduced in 1582, corrected most of the remaining difference between the Julian calendar and the solar year.

 The Islamic calendar is based on the prohibition of intercalation (nasi') by Muhammad, in Islamic tradition dated to a sermon given on 9 Dhu al-Hijjah AH 10 (Julian date: 6 March 632).
 This resulted in an observation-based lunar calendar that shifts relative to the seasons of the solar year.

 There have been several modern proposals for reform of the modern calendar, such as the World Calendar, the International Fixed Calendar, the Holocene calendar, and the Hanke–Henry Permanent Calendar.
 Such ideas are promoted from time to time, but have failed to gain traction because of the loss of continuity and the massive upheaval that implementing them would involve, as well as their effect on cycles of religious activity.